-Our office staff is available to take calls from 8:45 a.m. to 4 p.m.
-(Monday - Friday).
-Routine needs such as test results, prescription refills, referral requests, medical questions or setting up appointments are handled most efficiently during this time.
+Routine needs such as test results, prescription refills, referral requests, medical questions or setting up appointments are handled most efficiently during office hours.
 No refills or referrals will be issued on nights and weekends.

-If you are unable to keep your appointment, you must cancel at least two (2) hours prior to an appointment to avoid a fee ($20 or the amount equal to your co-pay).
+If you are unable to keep your appointment, you must cancel at least 24 hours prior to an appointment to avoid a fee ($25 or the amount equal to your co-pay).

 Please bring your insurance card(s) and photo ID with you to all appointments.
 Your payment is expected at the time of your appointment.